Asymptotic Expansions for High-Frequency Option Data: Model and Assumptions

 \subsection{Assumptions for Main Theorem}

 We are now in the position to state the structural assumptions we need for our main expansion theorem.
 We let $\calg_t$ denote the $\si$-field generated by the increments of $\mathbb{W}$ and $\pf$ \emph{after} time $t$.
+We also write let $x_+ = x\vee 0$.

 \begin{Assumption} The logarithmic price process $x$ is a special deep It\^o semimartingale with $N\geq3$ hidden layers given by \eqref{eq:xshort-2} such that there exist a localizing sequence $(T_n)_{n\in\N}$ of stopping times, an exponent $r\in[1,2)$, deterministic nonnegative measurable functions $J_n(z)$, $j_n(z,v)$ and $\mathcal{J}_n(\bz_{N+1})$, and for all $0<t<t'<t+1$, an $\F$-predictable process $(s,z)\mapsto \la_{t,t'}(s,z)$ defined for $s\in [t,t+1]$ and $z\in\R^{d'}$ with the following properties: \begin{enumerate} \item The functions $J_n(z)$ and $j_n(z,v)$ are real-valued and $\int_{\R^{d'}\times\R} j_n(z,v) F(dz)dv<\infty$ for each $n\in\N$.
 Moreover, for all $t<T_n$, $t'\in[t,t+1]$, $z,z'\in\R^{d'}$ and $v'\in\R$,